 The learning and teaching methods include:

-10 x 2-hour lectures/seminars including group discussion of topics, assignment introduction and revision session.
+11 x 2-hour lectures/seminars including group discussion of topics, assignment introduction, poster presentation session and revision session.

 Formative assessments to develop an integrated body of knowledge